Seanpesis/Seanpesis/README.md

 - 🔭 I’m currently working on **side projects and learning various technologies**
 - 🎓 I’m studying **Computer Science (BSc, 2nd year)**
-- 👀 I’m looking to collaborate on **Kotlin, Java, and Python projects**
+- 👀 Looking to collaborate on **CI/CD pipeline, Jenkins, Kubernetes, and Python projects**
 - 🤔 I’m looking for **guidance in open-source contributions and problem-solving challenges**
 - 💬 Feel free to ask me about **software development, debugging, or game design**
 - 📫 Reach me at: **sean.pesis1@gmail.com**